Praise God for the success of RCCI’s Community Gathering & Fundraiser! Please see below for photos from the event…

 Options for Learning with Us

-Church & Ministry Partnerships: As a group, receive services that focus on your unique ministry context and how you can move forward in community.
+Church & Ministry Partnerships: As a group, receive services that focus on your unique ministry context and how you can address issues related to race in your community.

 Explore Our Blog